header-banner-UKcovid19.jpg

 Adapting Through Innovative Operations

-Faced with a dwindling foodservice sector and routes to retail obstructed, producers are showing they are nothing if not resilient, adapting their business strategies to maintain sales.
+Faced with a dwindling food service sector and obstructed routes to retail, producers are showing they are nothing if not resilient, adapting their business strategies to maintain sales.

 Changing Production Operations

-Retail flour millers have started ramping up production, hiring enough staff to transform production and packing lines into a 24/7 operation, significantly increasing their output to shops.16 In meat and dairy industries, a growing number of suppliers are gaining direct access to consumers by embracing digital technologies; rapidly launching websites for their products and using social media platforms, online marketplaces and direct-to-home ordering systems to ensure sales.
+Retail flour millers have started ramping up production, hiring enough staff to transform production and packing lines into a 24/7 operation, significantly increasing their output to shops.16 In the meat and dairy industries, many suppliers are gaining direct access to consumers by embracing digital technologies, rapidly launching websites for their products and using social media platforms, online marketplaces and direct-to-home ordering systems to ensure sales.

 Helpful Apps & Websites